wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ! (x == 2);
 ```

 The statement above lets the process move forward only if the condition is true.
-The ! symbol means ‘negation,’ so the guard is true when _`x`_ is not equal to 2.
+The ! symbol means ‘negation,’ so the statement is true when _`x`_ is not equal to 2.
 So, the process continues only when _`x`_ is not 2.

 The second concept is how nondeterminism and error search work in Spin.
 Consider the following small program (All Spin code in this post was written using Spin version 6.5.2):